kopach/lockfix/README.md

 ## ❓ Why? [🔝](#-table-of-contents)

 [NPM](https://npmjs.org/) has known issue of constantly changing `integity` property of its lock file.
-Integrity may change due to various reasons.
-Few of them are: `npm install` done on different machine, some package version updated, another version of `npm` was used.
+Integrity may change due to plenty of reasons.
+Some of them are:

+- `npm install` done on machine with different OS from one where lock file generated
+- some package version updated
+- another version of `npm` used

 Intention of this tool is to prevent such changes and make `integrity` property secure and reliable.

 ## ✨ Features [🔝](#-table-of-contents)

-- Reverts only changes from `sha512` to `sha1`.
+- Reverts changes from `sha512` to `sha1`.
 Keeps untouched changes from `sha1` to `sha512`. `sha512` algorithm is more secure.
 - Works well with both `package-lock.json` and `npm-shrinkwrap.json`

 ## 💾 Install [🔝](#-table-of-contents)